 Our Sourcing Principles

 Our main priority is bringing you the best locally grown produce.
 Local produce has not only travelled fewer miles to get to your plate but is more diverse and seasonal.
 Buying local helps us re-connect with where our food comes from and makes for a much more exciting diet.
-We currently work with over 18 local producers, ( like Jamie from Blacklands Organic on the left), which are based within 25 miles of Oxford and we’re constantly looking to forge more partnerships so this number is growing month on month.
+We currently work with over 18 local producers, which are based within 25 miles of Oxford and we’re constantly looking to forge more partnerships so this number is growing month on month.

 Taste is as important as provenance when it comes to our produce and as we only stock fresh, local or organic produce when it’s in season you can be sure ours is the most delicious you can get.
 Many of the fruit and vegetable varieties you’ll find in more commercial stores or that come from the other side of the world tend to be chosen for their yield and keeping qualities, not for flavour, diversity or nutritional value.
 Many are harvested before they are ripe and stored for long periods before distribution losing freshness, flavour and nutritional content.
 If you come down to one of our stall at Summertown Farmers’ Market, you’ll find we regularly offer tasters to demonstrate how delicious our fruit and veg really is.

 We are continually working to improve our sourcing over time and aim to source as much of our range from local organic and ecological farms as possible and to increase this percentage by building capacity in the local food system.

 Food you can trust: keeping artificial pesticides and fertilisers out of the food chain

 Protects the environment: agrochemicals are not released into surrounding ecosystems

 Promotes biodiversity: ecological farming depends on diverse flora and fauna

 Reduces greenhouse gas emissions: conventional farming is a major CO2 emitter